Yinan-Hong/nft_crawler_project/README.md

 Usage of FTs in NFT trades are as follows.

-The most commonly used FT is **Wrapped KLAY**, which is the ERC-20 protocol encapsulation of Klaytn's original crypto.
+The most commonly used FT is **Wrapped KLAY**, which is the encapsulation of Klaytn's original crypto klay with ERC-20 protocol.

 ft_name        |num of usage   |percentage of usage    |ft_contract
 ---------------|---------------|-----------------------|---------------------